aws/random-cut-forest-by-aws/README.md

 This package is an implementation of the Random Cut Forest probabilistic data structure.
 Random Cut Forests (RCFs) were originally developed at Amazon to use in a nonparametric anomaly detection algorithm for streaming data.
-Later new algorithms based on RCFs were developed for density estimation, imputation, and forecasting.
+Later new algorithms based on RCFs were developed for density estimation, com.amazon.randomcutforest.imputation, and forecasting.
 The goal of this library is to be easy to use and to strike a balance between efficiency and extensibility.

-The public interface to this package is the RandomCutForest class, which defines methods for anomaly detection, anomaly detection with attribution, density estimation, imputation, and forecasting.
+The public interface to this package is the RandomCutForest class, which defines methods for anomaly detection, anomaly detection with attribution, density estimation, com.amazon.randomcutforest.imputation, and forecasting.

 ## Limitations